-There will be 13 labs over the course of the semester; your best 10 scores will be used to compute your lab average.
-To receive credit for attending the lab and completing the assignment, your work must be verified by your TA.
+There will be 13 labs assigned over the course of the semester; your best 10 scores will be used to compute your lab average.
+All lab sessions are led by TAs.
+To receive credit for attending the lab and completing the lab assignment, your work must be verified by your TA.